f0ckmyduck/Logicism/guiding_principles.md

 * Does quantifiably more good than harm to all of humanity.
 (Must be provable through empirical evidence)

 ## Working principles
-#### All rules should be explainable.
-Every rule should only be a product of our current scientific understanding.

 #### Optimization is key
 Start from an all encompassing text and then shorten and optimize further until it is easily understood.

-#### Solutions
-The most obvious solution is probably not always the optimal one.

 #### Consider impacts
 Think of all possible impacts (negative and positive) with every motivation you can think of before